10 Ways to Minimize Your Exposure to Heavy Metal Toxic Foods

 Nine Tips For Reducing Hazards

-Here are nine ways to minimize your risk of exposure to heavy metals:
+Here are nine ways to minimise your risk of exposure to heavy metals:

-- Consider supplementing your diet with natural foods known to support heavy metal detoxification, such as parsley, cilantro, seaweeds, chlorella, spirulina, activated charcoal, bentonite clay, zeolites, DMSA, and Fulvic Acid supplements.
+6. Consider supplementing your diet with natural foods traditionally used to support general wellbeing, such as parsley, cilantro, seaweeds, chlorella, spirulina, activated charcoal, bentonite clay, zeolites, DMSA, and Fulvic Acid supplements.

 How do we fix this?